Thailand Travel Tips – the Land of Smiles

-Currency, ATMs and Cash
+Currency, ATMs, and Cash

 Don’t Take Selfies With A Tiger

 Animal tourism is big in Thailand.
 Many tourists include a visit to the tiger temples, where tigers are on display to pose with tourists, in their itineraries.
-If this is part of your travel plans when in Thailand we suggested crossing it out.
+If this is part of your travel plans when in Thailand we suggest crossing it out.

 Also while in Thailand avoid riding elephants, another big attraction for tourists.
 These animals are also mistreated.

 Brush Up On Your Negotiation Skills

 If you want to save money during your trip bring your “A” game for negotiating.
 In Thailand markets haggling over prices with sellers is part of the buying process.
 If you want the best deal for a souvenir don’t pay the first price given to you.
 Give a counteroffer and bargain until you both arrive at an agreeable price.